Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Budget/Capacity Constraints

 \section{Budget/Capacity Constraints}

-We consider budget/capacity constraints that restrict the proportion of the population to receive treatment at each stage.
-In the dynamic treatment policy, the budget/capacity constraints may be imposed intertemporally, meaning that the constraints are imposed on treatment rules across multiple stages.
-The policy-maker faces an intertemporal budget/capacity constraint if she has a budget that can be expended across multiple stages or limited amount of treatment that can be allocated across multiple stages.
-These constraints are formalized as follows.
+We consider budget/capacity constraints that limit the proportion of the population receiving treatment.
+In dynamic treatment policy, these constraints may be imposed intertemporally, meaning that they affect treatment assignment across multiple stages.
+A policymaker faces an intertemporal budget/capacity constraint when managing a budget that spans across multiple stages or a fixed amount of treatment to distribute over multiple stages.\footnote{In the static setting, \cite{Bhattacharya_Dupas_2012} propose a method to estimate the optimal treatment rule under a budget constraint.
+As its application, they estimate the optimal allocation policy for subsidies of anti-malaria bed nets under budget constraints.} For instance, the job training program studied by \cite{Rodriguez_et_al_2018} subsidizes training courses at off-site providers across multiple stages, where, when the subsidy budget is limited, the program faces intertemporal budget constraints, limiting the number of individuals participating in training across multiple stages.